MonikaSzucs/comp-2825-computer-architecture-organization/0 final project/readme.md

 - now explain the whole program like im a first year CST student at BCIT in plain simple language

 ## Topic
+Monika, William, Zachary: prompt user for first and last names, print their initials

+m.szucs

+## How to run this
+for the stdin you will have to type in your first and last name all in one line.
+With a space in between.
+Then this program will format your name.

+Example:
+stdin: Monika Szucs
+output: m.szucs